Granville Bantock: Bibliography

 Four biographies have been published on Granville Bantock.
 The first was authored by his long-time friend and 'secretary', 'Colonel' H. O. Anderton for the Living Masters of Music series in 1915.
 A brief pamphlet (with a portrait) by King Palmer, part of the Paxton Miniature Biographies series, appeared in 1947.
 A 'personal portrait' of Bantock by his daughter was published by Dent in 1972.
 It is an engaging read and contains a number of photographs.
 An Introduction to the Life and Work of Sir Granville Bantock by Vincent Budd, was published in 2000 by Gnosis Press.
 It is also illustrated and contains a discographical guide.
 A larger volume is in progress.
 In addition to these there is a doctoral thesis by Trevor Bray - Granville Bantock: his life and music - submitted in 1972 to Cambridge University.
-An extract was published by Triad Press the following year as Bantock: Music in the Midlands before the First World War.
+An extract was published by the Triad Press the following year.

 In 2020 J.C.
 Dressler published Granville Bantock (1868–1946): a Guide to Research (Clemson University Press/Liverpool University Press).
 This collects together all the primary and secondary sources, including an extensive worklist and discography.